Paul628/Learning-by-Doing-Application/README.md

 # Learning-by-Doing-Application
-Generalization of the registation to Events in the [L]-Group
+Generalization of the registation to events in the [L]-Group